A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Results

 The formation enthalpy $\Delta H^f$ of oxygen vacancies is a function of the energy to create an oxygen vacancy, $E_{\rm v} $, which can be calculated with atomistic simulations.

 A unique aspect of disordered high entropy materials is that the vacancy energies $E_{\rm v} $ vary across lattice sites, so we need to estimate $\Delta H^f$ and $\Delta S^f$ statistically using a distribution of vacancy energies $g(E_{\rm v} )$.
-This is accomplished by sampling hundreds of oxygen sites in an atomistic simulation using a machine learning universal interatomic potential (MLUIP) provided by Matlantis \cite{matlantis_paper}.
+Treating $E_{\rm v}$ statistically is unconventional and has only recently been considered \cite{park_accurate_2023,xu_local_2024}.
+We accomplished this by sampling hundreds of oxygen sites in an atomistic simulation using a machine learning universal interatomic potential (MLUIP) provided by Matlantis \cite{matlantis_paper}.
+Included in the Supplementary Information is a detailed comparison of the Matlantis potential against DFT for calculating oxygen vacancy energy in smaller supercells over a selection of relevant materials (Supplementary Section 4).
 To control for contributions from divalent doping, only the eight materials in Table \ref{table:sample_descriptors} with $X_{2+}$= 0.4 are considered.
-All materials are modeled with an orthorhombic \textit{Pnma} perovskite phase which fits well with XRD data (Figure S1).
-Large randomly populated perovskite supercells are generated in the Atomic Simulation Environment \cite{ase} to represent LE and HE samples (Figure S3).
+All materials are modeled with an orthorhombic \textit{Pnma} perovskite phase, which fits well with XRD data (Supplementary Figure 1).
+Large randomly populated perovskite supercells are generated in the Atomic Simulation Environment \cite{ase} to represent LE and HE samples (Supplementary Figure 3).
 The resulting simulation cell contains 1280 atoms (256 perovskite unit cells), large enough that even the sparsest A-site element is represented within 2\% of its stated mole fraction.